 SEC.
 508.222.
-PAYMENT OF CERTAIN DAMAGES A parole panel may require as a condition of parole or mandatory supervision that a releasee make payments in satisfaction of damsupervision that a releasee make payments in satisfaction of damages for which the releasee is liable under Section 500.002.
+PAYMENT OF CERTAIN DAMAGES A parole panel may require as a condition of parole or mandatory supervision that a releasee make payments in satisfaction of damages for which the releasee is liable under Section 500.002.

 SEC.
 508.223.
 PSYCHOLOGICAL COUNSELING